InseeFr/Pogues/doc/react-redux/process-actions.md

 }
 ```

-It returns the expected new state (with the label 'regular happy' for `code_2`),
+It returns the expected new state (with the label "regular happy" for `code_2`),
 but it mutated the initial state (in fact, the initial state and the next state
 are the same object).

-The reducer implementation uses [the spread operator with objects](/doc/javascript/syntax.md#spread-operator-with-objects)  and [computed property names](/doc/javascript/syntax.md#computed-property-names) to make writing immutable update shorter.
+The reducer implementation uses [the spread operator with objects](/doc/javascript/syntax.md#spread-operator-with-objects)  and [computed property names](/doc/javascript/syntax.md#computed-property-names) to make writing immutable updates shorter.

 ## Initial state